deepikapriyak30/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ---

 ## Business Problem
-Employee turnover is expensive — it affects productivity, hiring costs, team morale, and business performance.
+Employee turnover is costly and impacts productivity, hiring expenses, team morale, and overall business performance.

 However, the HR team lacked visibility into critical areas such as: